1Tsinghua Shenzhen International Graduate School, Tsinghua University, 2Xiaomi

 UI-MOPD preserves GUI grounding and visual understanding capabilities while improving interactive task performance, unlike static parameter merging which shows clear degradation.

-title={UI-MOPD: Multi-platform On-Policy Distillation for Continual GUI Agent Learning},
+title={UI-MOPD: Multi-Platform On-Policy Distillation for Continual GUI Agent Learning},

-author={Lian, Niu and Chen, Alan and Yu, Zhehao and Duan, Chengzhen and Liu, Fazhan and Liu, Hui and Fu, Pei and Luan, Jian and Wang, Yaowei and Xia, Shu-Tao and Wang, Jinpeng},
+author={Lian, Niu and Chen, Tongbo and Yu, Zhehao and Duan, Chengzhen and Liu, Fazhan and Liu, Hui and Fu, Pei and Luan, Jian and Qu, Heng and Xia, Shu-Tao and Wang, Jinpeng},

 }